 A lot of cybersecurity processes are reactive.
 Indicators of Compromise, for instance, interpret clues that could lead an organization to uncover threatening activity that is already in progress or has already compromised a system.
 This and other types of security monitoring are important for a holistic cybersecurity plan, but threat hunting is a different approach.

 What is Cyber Threat Hunting?

-In cyber threat hunting, IT professionals proactively look for weaknesses that could allow a cyber attack into a system or network.
-They seek out these threats so they can thwart cyber attacks before they’re executed.
+Cyber threat hunting is when IT professionals proactively look for weaknesses that could allow a cyber attack into a system or network.
+They seek out these threats so they can thwart cyberattacks before they’re executed.
 Threat hunting relies on the expertise and analytical skills of IT professionals looking into data activity to proactively identify those weaknesses.

-Unlike other forms of cyber security, threat hunting relies on both the security tools, analytics, and threat intelligent with human instinct and good old fashioned detective work.
+Unlike other forms of cybersecurity, threat hunting relies on both the security tools, analytics, and threat intelligence with human instinct and good old fashioned detective work.
 Many queries come through in a single day, figuring our which are threat hunting queries isn’t something that can be automated.
 Cyber threat hunters often start with a hypothesis about how an attack could be carried out, then perform testing and patching as needed.

 Hunting for threats relies with a strong understanding of how threats operate today.
 With the ever-changing landscape of cyber security, that’s no easy task.
 Three factors can always be identified, however, to understand threats and begin creating those hypothesizes: intent, capability, and opportunity.

 Based on your industry, your business size, and the types of data you store, you can begin to understand the potential intent of a hacker.
 For instance, your data might be ideal for holding ransom or it might be better as a stepping stone to get more personal information about users.